jamesshore/simplebuild-jshint/README.md

 ### `checkFiles(options, success, failure)`

 Run JSHint against a list of files.
 A dot will be written to stdout for each file processed.
 Any errors will be written to stdout.
+When there are a large number of files to process, additional worker processes will be spawned to take advantage of additional CPU cores.

 * `options`: an object containing the following properties:
     * `files`: a string or array containing the files to check.
 Globs (`*`) and globstars (`**`) will be expanded to match files and directory trees respectively.
 Prepend `!` to exclude files.